Literature Review Seminar

 Goals and types of reviews

-• Familiarize with different forms of reviews
+• Familiarize ourselves with different forms of reviews

 • Dissociate goals and review types, along with their dimensions